 The fix to this is:

 Having an open line of communication beforehand and understanding your client’s sales and marketing goals.
-You’ll want to ask this during your client onboarding and ensure that their HubSpot metrics actually tie into whatever they’re trying to achieve.
+You’ll want to use an onboarding questionnaire to ask this during your client onboarding process and ensure that their HubSpot metrics actually tie into whatever they’re trying to achieve.

 For each campaign, be as specific as possible and set SMART goals (i.e., set targets that are specific, measurable, attainable, realistic, and timely).